 Our School Council

-We have a ‘School Council' which consists of 8 pupils at present.
+We have a ‘School Council' which consists of 9 pupils at present.
 Each class has a school council representative and these children have all been elected by their classmates during termly voting.
-The School Council meet with Mrs Thomas on a Friday morning.
+The School Council meet with Miss Clough and the Chair of Governors Mr Pilling on a Friday morning.
 The school council makes important decisions, after consulting with their peers, about our school.
 The School Council enables our children to have a greater say over matters that affect their education and schooling.

 Why do we need a School Council?